Excellence in Public Engagement Awards – Community

 Stage 1 Requirements

-- A nomination narrative (no more than two pages, single-spaced with 1” margins) describing how the nominee fulfills the stated criteria.
+- A nomination narrative (no more than two pages) describing how the nominee fulfills the stated criteria.
 The narrative should include:

 – descriptions of specific activities or programs in which the candidate has excelled,